neurodata/ndtilecache/README.md

 ocpcatmaid
 ==========

-Caching gateway to connect a CATMAID server to the Open Connectome Project Web Services
+Caching gateway to connect a CATMAID server to the Open Connectome Project Web Services.

+This repository can be cited using DOI http://dx.doi.org/10.5281/zenodo.9992

   ** setup **